Charcoal-SE/SmokeDetector/CONTRIBUTING_PULLREQS.md

 ### Requirements when making Code Changes (NOT watchlist/blacklist changes)

-When you are making pull requests to the code base for SmokeDetector, the Charcoal team needs he pull request to contain enough information for us to quickly review things without requiring in-depth code analysis.
+When you are making pull requests to the code base for SmokeDetector, the Charcoal team needs the pull request to contain enough information for us to quickly review things without requiring in-depth code analysis.

 **As such, a pull request that suggests code changes** (NOT blacklist or